MWorksCoding/baby-tools-shop/README.md

 ```

 You need to enter a username, a email address and a password.
-After that you need to log in as superuser credentials under http://<ip_server_address>:8025/admin
+After that you need to log in as a admin at http://127.0.0.1:8025/admin

 Here you can add some categories, add products and manage existing entries.